Nature’s fantastic color show is emerging in the west and north.

 Ecologically, native nut-producing trees also provide crucial habitat to a large number of important fungi and microorganisms.
 These help improve the health of our biodiversity.

 From a historical perspective, Native Americans and pioneers of our country took full advantage of wild nut crops.

 A favorite of Native Americans was the pecan, from which they pressed oil for cooking and ground flour for making bread.
 Another preferred nut of Native Americans was the hickory, which they ate raw, and stored in great number as a food source in the winter.
 Black walnuts were also used by Native Americans.
 The walnuts were pounded and boiled in water, and the oil skimmed off to make butter and hair oil.

 Wild nuts were a welcome addition to the pioneer larder, too, most notably in the lean years when grain crops were not bountiful.
-Searching for and collecting wild nuts was even a form of recreation for settlers.
+Searching, collecting and cracking outer shells for wild nuts was even a form of recreation for settlers.
 “Nutting parties” were a popular fall pastime.